ibm-cloud-docs/RegistryImages/nl/fr/ibm-integration-bus/index.md

     {: screen}

-## Exécution de commandes d'administration dans le conteneur à l'aide de l'interface de ligne de commande Docker
+## Run administration commands in the container by using the Docker CLI
 {: #admin_commands_docker_cli}

-Utilisez l'interface de ligne de commande Docker pour exécuter les commandes d'administration IBM Integration Bus directement dans un conteneur.
+Use the Docker CLI to run IBM Integration Bus administration commands directly in a container.
 {:shortdesc}

-Avant de commencer, configurez l'interface de ligne de commande {{site.data.keyword.containershort_notm}} pour exécuter des commandes d'administration à partir de la ligne de commande.
-Pour plus d'informations, voir [Configuration du plug-in {{site.data.keyword.containershort_notm}} (`bx ic`)](/docs/containers/container_cli_cfic_install.html).
+Before you start, configure the {{site.data.keyword.containershort_notm}} CLI to run administration commands from the command line.
+For more information, see [Setting up the {{site.data.keyword.containershort_notm}} plug-in (`bx ic`)](/docs/containers/container_cli_cfic_install.html).

-  Procédez comme indiqué ci-après pour configurer un terminal afin qu'il exécute des commandes Docker pour gérer IBM Integration Bus :
+  Complete the following steps to set up a terminal to run Docker commands to manage IBM Integration Bus:

-1. A partir d'un terminal, connectez-vous à {{site.data.keyword.Bluemix_notm}}.
-Exécutez les commandes suivantes :
+1. From a terminal, log in to {{site.data.keyword.Bluemix_notm}}.
+Run the following commands:

     <ol>
      <li>